Vincent Illuzzi: Legislative accomplishments

 Governor Howard Dean, whose tenure as governor largely tracked Illuzzi's tenure as chair of Senate Institutions, on December 10, 2002, said at the dedication ceremony of the McFarland House that Illuzzi had been particularly sympathetic to the appropriation requests from Washington County.
-Dean said if you got Illuzzi's answering machine, you were prompted to push one if you want projects for the Northeast Kingdom and two if you want projects for Barre.

-Illuzzi served as Chair of the Senate Committee on Economic Development, General and Military Affairs from 2005.
+Illuzzi served as chair of the Senate Committee on Economic Development, General and Military Affairs from 2005.
 In October 2007, he was on a week-long diplomatic trade mission to Taiwan, that included Rhode Island's lieutenant governor and legislative leaders from Maine, Rhode Island, Massachusetts and New Hampshire, when that country was Vermont's number two trading partner.

-In that capacity, on March 30, 2012, Illuzzi, along with fellow committee members, Senators Peter Galbraith and Bill Doyle, visited Windham County to be accessible to and to hear testimony from local officials, business owners on the effects of the uncertainty surrounding the possible closure of the Vermont Yankee Nuclear Plant and the region’s recovery from Tropical Storm Irene.
-Numerous individuals testified, likely even more than listed in the official meeting record A video of the hearing is available, courtesy of Brattleboro Community Television.
+In that capacity, on March 30, 2012, Illuzzi, along with fellow committee members, Senators Peter Galbraith and Bill Doyle, visited Windham County to be accessible to and to hear testimony from local officials, business owners on the effects of the uncertainty surrounding the possible closure of the Vermont Yankee Nuclear Plant and the region's recovery from Tropical Storm Irene.
+Numerous individuals testified, likely even more than listed in the official meeting record.
+A video of the hearing is available, courtesy of Brattleboro Community Television.

+Sen. Illuzzi and Sen. Hinda Miller (D-Chittenden) introduced a bill, S. 208, on January 3, 2012, that would make some changes to the healthcare reform bill.
+Illuzzi argued that until the state is fully ready to implement a single payer health care model, insurance plans that are working should be left up and running.
+The proposed bill allowed the Health Exchange to comply with federal law but take advantage of different options.